Caledonian Railway: Edinburgh and Lothians

-The owner of Granton Harbour encouraged, and half-funded, the construction of a branch from near Lothian Road, and this opened in 1861.
+The owner of Granton Harbour encouraged, and half-funded, the construction of a branch from near Lothian Road.
+This was authorised by the Caledonian Railway (Granton Branches) Act 1857 (20 & 21 Vict. c. cxxiii) and this opened in 1861.
 A branch from the Granton line to Leith Docks was made in 1864.
 This line was opened to passengers from 1879: the Leith terminal was later renamed Leith North.
 After 1900 the port authorities built new modern docks to the east of the former Leith docks, and the Caledonian further extended its Leith line to reach the new facilities: the Leith New Lines opened in 1903.
 It had been planned to open a passenger service on the line, and passenger stations had been built, but tram competition made it clear that an inner suburban passenger railway was unviable and the passenger service was never inaugurated.

 The Edinburgh main line passed close to numerous mineral workings, and several short branches and connections were made to collieries, iron workings and shale oil plants.
-The Wilsontown branch from Auchengray, opened in 1860 was the most significant, and carried a passenger service.
+The Wilsontown branch from Auchengray, opened in 1860, was the most significant, and carried a passenger service.

 The original Wishaw and Coltness Railway, now leased by the Caledonian, had long since reached Cleland ironworks from the west, and in 1869 the line was extended from near there to Midcalder Junction on the Edinburgh main line, passing through Shotts, Fauldhouse and Midcalder.
 This line connected to many further mines and industrial sites, and gave the Caledonian a passenger route between Glasgow and Edinburgh that competed with the North British Railway's route through Falkirk.

 The first main line had bypassed a considerable centre of industry located on the Water of Leith southwest of Edinburgh, and a branch line to Balerno opened on 1 August 1874.
 The line was successful in encouraging residential building, especially at Colinton, and also leisure excursions: for a time it was known as "the picnic line", but it too succumbed to more convenient transport facilities by road, and it closed to passengers in 1943.

 Speculative residential development encouraged the construction of a line to Barnton, west of Edinburgh.
 The branch line opened on 1 March 1894; the terminus was named Cramond Brig at first.
 The Caledonian intended to make the line into a loop, returning to the city by way of Corstorphine, but this idea was shelved.